Palisades Research

 Risk:

-Actual trading is not the same as hypothetical trading, because of this, these programs were developed while using real money to track the actual progress for over five years.
-This was a long process as you can see from our historical comments stretching back well over those five years.
 There are no commissions associated with trading these funds and they trade at net asset value (bid price = asked price), so there is no slippage.
-We use the Rydex Dynamic funds which move at about twice the rate of the S&P500 or Nasdaq 100.
+We use the Rydex 2x strategy funds which move at about twice the rate of the S&P500 or Nasdaq 100.
 This doubles the risk and doubles the reward if you look at a single day's results.
 When considering a number of transactions over time this risk decreases as we are in the money market a significant portion of the time.
-Our most reliable signals are those that remain constant for the last 15 minutes of the trading day.
-The Rydex Dynamic funds that we use for our transactions actually trade twice a day.
-This offers us the opportunity to make an adjustment after the first hour of trading when we deem it necessary.

 Understand the difference between genius and a bull market.
 When comparing any two methods in investing or science the method with the larger sample size (greatest number of separate transactions or decisions) will be the most reliable when projecting into the future.
+But future conditions will always differ somewhat from the present and present a level of risk.

 The Prudent Man Rule is a common law standard applied by the courts to the investment of trust funds.
 When the original prudent man rule was introduced many years ago it referred to the type of investing that a prudent man would undertake.
 This prudent investor was someone who would invest in bonds and dividend paying stocks of solid companies that had low debt and a history of being in business a substantial number of years.
 When modern portfolio theory came into being it recognized that a portfolio must be looked at as a system and not as individual components.